ermohitjoshi/Using-Robot-Class-In-Selenium-A-Detailed-Tutorial/README.md

 - Right-click on Project from Package Explorer **->** Click on Build Path **->** Configure Build Path **->** Java Build Path **->** Click on Class Module **->** Click on Add External JARs **->** Select all the JARs file you have downloaded from the Selenium WebDriver Language Bindings.
 Now Selenium is successfully configured in your Java Project.

 ## 🔗 Using Selenium Robot Classes
-There are several predefined methods known as Robot class in Selenium that help in Simulating keyboard and mouse events on the screen.
+There are several predefined methods known as Robot class in Selenium that help in simulating keyboard and mouse events on the screen.
 The purpose is to interact with native OS Windows, popups, and native applications of your machines.

 Important Predefined methods or Robot Classes are as follows.